victorlifan/COVID-19_data_analyzation_and_prediction/readme.md

  ## Key Insights for Presentation

- > Infected numbers prediction (30 days frame)
+ > Infected numbers prediction (15 days frame)
- + Max confirmed cases within 30 days would likely be around 13,716, which will happen around second week in April.
+ + Max confirmed cases would likely be around 37,774, and 15 days from Mar 16th which is Mar 31st, confirmed cases might reach over 30,000.

  ## About
 ###### Cleaned data :